USEPA/WNTR/documentation/resilience.rst

 					of the most central point (having the maximum betweenness centrality) and all other nodes.

+Closeness centrality			Closeness centrality is the inverse of the sum of shortest path from one node to all other nodes.
+					Closeness centrality can be computed using the NetworkX method ``closeness_centrality``.

 Articulation points			A node is considered an articulation point if the removal of that node
 					(along with all its incident edges) increases the number of connected components of a network.